 Please call the Student Center for Health and Counseling.
 The Administrative Office Staff can assist with scheduling.
-Additionally, the Care Manager can talk to you about other options, including coping skills while you wait for an available appointment.
+Additionally, the Care Coordinator can talk to you about other options, including coping skills while you wait for an available appointment.
 The Care Manager might also connect you with resources you can access on your own, connect you to other resources on campus or connect you to resources off campus.

 Bemidji state is committed to increasing access to mental health services for ALL students.
 There is no cost for mental health therapy for students who are currently enrolled in 3 credits or more, or have paid the health services fee.